 * * *

-Tom slid backwards, quietly, into the woods and waited a couple of minutes.
+Tom slid backward, quietly, into the woods and waited a couple of minutes.
 Perhaps, if he used some patience, someone would come to him.

 His strategy proved sound.
 As he was beginning to wrestle with himself over whether or not he should set out instead, Snyder came sneaking up the pathway.
 Had he been attempting this himself, Tom probably would have missed the half-satyr.
 Tom’s resolve had rewarded him with ample opportunity to strike first.